 How long does it take to have a permit assessed?

 We aim to assess standard applications within five (5) business days.
-To ensure you secure any necessary permit(s) by the required date and can provide affected residents and businesses with the required advance notice of the proposed works (usually at least three business days), application forms must be submitted at least five (5) business days before the permit is required, or 10 days prior to commencement of works for a complex construction traffic management plan, or works requiring a crane or similar equipment.
+To ensure you secure any necessary permit(s) by the required date and can provide affected residents and businesses with the required advance notice of the proposed works (usually at least three business days), application forms and all supporting documentation must be submitted at least five (5) business days before the permit is required, or 10 days prior to commencement of works for a complex construction traffic management plan, or works requiring a crane or similar equipment.

 I need a permit within 5 business days.
 Will it be assessed in time?

-Further, it is a condition of the majority of permits that local residents and businesses be notified of the upcoming works usually at least two to three business days in advance of the works.
+Further, it is a condition of the majority of permits that local residents and businesses be notified of the upcoming works usually at least three business days in advance of the works.
 It is the applicant’s responsibility to ensure this notification is provided.

 The late fee does not guarantee an application will be processed by the required date.